-State Water Project water conveyed through the Delta, and then through the South Bay Aqueduct (SBA), makes up the bulk of our surface-water supplies.
+State Water Project water conveyed through the Delta, and then through the South Bay Aqueduct (SBA), makes up the majority of Zone 7's surfacewater supplies.
 Zone 7 has three facilities for the treatment of surface water: the Patterson Pass Conventional, the Patterson Pass Ultrafiltration, and the Del Valle water treatment plants.
 Because of the Del Valle plant's physical location, its water supply source can be from the SBA, Del Valle Reservoir, or a blend of the two.
 The Patterson Pass plants receive water only from the SBA.